How is the real estate market doing in Midlothian, IL?

 Are home values in Midlothian, IL going up or down and by how much?

-On average, sold home prices in Midlothian, IL have appreciated (risen) 17.21% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Midlothian, IL have depreciated (fallen) -5.75% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Midlothian, IL have appreciated (risen) 8.51% when comparing May 2022 to May 2021 (year over year).
+On average, sold home prices in Midlothian, IL have appreciated (risen) 8.51% when comparing May 2022 to April 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Midlothian, IL